-To create an inter-organizational linkage with its various constituencies, the social work program at WTAMU engages constituents in an Advisory Council.
-The Council is composed of directors of social agencies and field instructors in the Texas Panhandle.
+In order to create an inter-organizational linkage with its various constituencies, the social work program at WTAMU engages constituents in an Advisory Council.
+The Advisory Council is composed of directors of social agencies and field instructors in the Texas Panhandle.
 Social work students are also represented on the council.

-Many agencies represented on the Council provide WTAMU students with a place to complete volunteer hours, service learning projects, and their required field practicum courses (SOCW 4688/4698).The council elects its chairperson and secretary; the number of members on the council varies.
+Many of the agencies represented on the Council provide WTAMU students with a place to complete volunteer hours, service learning projects, and their required field practicum courses (SOCW 4688/4698).
+The council elects its chairperson and secretary; the number of members on the council varies.
 The council meets once every regular semester.
-The council's primary function is to provide advice and guidance in matters relating to the profession of social work and the social work program at WTAMU.
-The council, through its ad hoc committees, makes recommendations in issues such as eligibility criteria for admission into the social work program, criteria for admission into field placement, and recruiting minority students.
-The council also advocates for the social work program in the broader community.
+The primary function of the council is to provide advice and guidance in matters relating to the profession of social work and the social work program at WTAMU.
+The council, through its ad hoc committees, makes recommendations in matters such as: eligibility criteria for admission into the social work program, criteria for admission into field placement and recruiting minority students.
+The council also advocates for the social work program in the wider community.
 This inter-organizational relationship helps the social work program maintain a close relationship with the professional community and community at large in the Texas Panhandle.